mccaffers/search-ops/README.md

 <a href="https://apps.apple.com/us/app/search-ops/id6453696339?platform=iphone"><img width=20% src="./AppStore.svg"></a>

-I appreciate your support when purchasing via the Apple App Store, which supports further development of the application.
+> If you get value, I appreciate purchasing via the Apple App Store, which supports further development of the application and gets you automated updates.
+If you can't purchase right now, feel free to download and compile directly from source from here straight on to your device (iPhone/iPad or macOS).
+I'm an independent developer building software that I find useful.
+If you have any feedback or suggestions do send me a message.
+Thanks for dropping by! <br/> ***@mccaffers (Ryan McCaffery)***

 ## Development